nasa/UQ-Kernel-Mini-App/README.md

  * Model loads a previously-trained machine learning model from file (a Python pickle file) and uses it to make a prediction in evaluate()

+See `examples/model_types/` for concrete examples of these possible Python models (To-do!).

 ### Implementation
 A starting interface for a `UQModel` is defined in `uq_kernel/model.py`.
 It illustrates the parts of a model that must be exposed to the UQ framework.